Our Conservation team cleaning the HMS Sirius anchor

 Rear Admiral Mayer is a graduate of the Centre for Defence and Strategic Studies, RAN Staff College, holds a BA from the University of New South Wales, an MBA from the University of Southern Queensland, an MA from Deakin University, and is a graduate of the Australian Institute of Company Directors (GAICD).
 A retired rugby player with an avid interest in supporting the game, Rear Admiral Mayer's pastimes include sailing, bushwalking and kayaking.

-Mr Mullen is the Chief Executive Officer of Asciano Ltd and has held various chief executive officer positions since 1991.
-He is currently on the boards of Asciano and Telstra, and is co-founder of the Silentworld Foundation which supports maritime archaeology in Australia.
-Mr Mullen holds a Bachelor of Science from the University of Surrey and will bring his expertise in philanthropy, maritime archaeology, leadership and management to the Council.
-As the Chair of the Australian National Maritime Foundation, his appointment will strengthen communication and relationships between the Council and the foundation.
+Mr Mullen is the Chairman of Telstra and until recently was the Chief Executive Officer of Asciano Ltd. He has worked in the logistics industry for more than two decades including roles as global CEO of DHL Express and global CEO of TNT Express Worldwide.
+He is currently on the board of Kimberley Foundation Australia, and is co-founder of the Silentworld Foundation which supports maritime archaeology in Australia.
+John is passionate about maritime exploration and indigenous rock art in the Kimberley, WA.
+He spends his spare time diving for colonial shipwrecks and maintains a private museum dedicated to historical material from early maritime voyages to the Pacific.
+Mr Mullen will bring his expertise in philanthropy, maritime archaeology, leadership and management to the Council.
+As the Chair of the Australian National Maritime Foundation, his appointment will strengthen communication and relationships between the Council and the Foundation.

 Ms White served as Judge of the Court of Appeal and Trial Division and as Master of the Supreme Court of Queensland.
 Ms White was Deputy President of the Defence Force Discipline Appeals Tribunal and Commissioner for the Queensland Racing Commission of Inquiry.
 She is currently Chair of the Winston Churchill Memorial Trust and previously served as Deputy Chancellor and Member of the Senate at the University of Queensland, and Chair of the Supreme Court of Queensland Library Committee, a statutory body.